is always worth a visit ...

 Eine komplette Übersicht aller Veranstaltugen in Leipzig finden Sie hier im Veranstaltungskalender Leipzig.

-The world’s largest 360° panorama exhibition at PANOMETER LEIPZIG – opposite the MDR studios, open from Tuesday to Sunday and accessible with Line 9 in approx. 15 minutes.
+The world’s largest 360° panorama exhibition at PANOMETER LEIPZIG – opposite the MDR studios, open daily from 10 am – 5 pm and accessible with Line 9 in approx. 15 minutes.

 On the occasion of the 325th anniversary of the birth of Johann Sebastian Bach the fully restored historical Bosehaus, home to Leipzig’s Bach Archive, was ceremoniously reopened.
 There’s much to see and listen to in the new Bach museum.
 Opposite the Church of St Thomas (Thomaskirche).